espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/working_with_software_containerisation.md

 In Docker this file is called `Dockerfile` and in Singularity it is called `Definition File` or `.def`.

+The first part is to create the minimal environment within an image:

 ```
 FROM ubuntu:20.04